-Sand Hills State Forest Professional Review and Guide
+Sand Hills State Forest Professional Guide

 "A prehistoric sea once covered what is now South Carolina, depositing sand over a wide area.
 Later, these seas retreated, leaving a region of deep, infertile hills of sand.
 Over time, many plants and animals adapted to these hills, but settlers farming the land couldn’t thrive as nature could.